nysbc/leginon-tutorial/README.md

 ## Cleanup data and database

-*This allows you to start over cleanly.
+*This allows you to start over cleanly*

 It remove the image files in /emg/data, delete all tables in your leginondb/projectdb/ap*, and then repopulate that with fresh instruments, calibrations, and settings as if you redid an installation.*

+*_<details><summary>click to expand</summary><p>_*

 - Access the docker image through terminal as root.
 This is described earlier.